opspawn/opspawn-development/memory-bank/progress.md

 # Progress: Opspawn Core Foundation (Phase 6 In Progress)

-## Current Status (Updated 2025-04-12 9:14 PM)
+## Current Status (Updated 2025-04-12 9:45 PM)
 - **Phase:** Phase 7 (Full Live E2E Testing).
 - **Overall Progress:** Phases 1, 2, 3, 3.5 (MCP), 4, 6, 9 completed.
 Tasks 5.1 completed.
 Maintenance tasks Maint.1-Maint.14 completed.
 Task 7.1 implementation complete.
 Task 5.2 documentation expanded, but further updates deferred to Phase 8.
 Tasks 5.3-5.5 deferred to Phase 8.
 Backlog Enhancements 6 & 7 added.
+Testing strategy documentation updated.
-- **Current Task:** Task 7.2 (Execute & Debug Live E2E Tests) - In Progress (Paused for Context Reset).
-Continued debugging the Dramatiq worker/actor interaction using the `test_dramatiq_worker.py` isolation script.
-Resolved multiple setup and runtime errors related to Alembic, DB connections, worker startup, asyncio loops, planner calls, security manager signatures, and tool formatting.
-Shortened agent execution timeout.
+- **Current Task:** Task 7.2 (Execute & Debug Live E2E Tests) - **In Progress (Paused for Context Reset)**.
+Continued debugging the `test_dramatiq_worker.py` isolation script.
+Added extensive verbose logging.
+Confirmed worker starts, connects to RabbitMQ, discovers actor, but does not invoke the actor function when a message is sent.
+The issue appears to be in the worker's message consumption or dispatch mechanism.
-- **Next Task:** Task 7.2 (Execute & Debug Live E2E Tests) - Re-run the `test_dramatiq_worker.py` isolation script to verify the latest fixes allow the agent to proceed further in its execution loop.
+- **Next Task:** Task 7.2 (Execute & Debug Live E2E Tests) - Continue debugging the Dramatiq worker message consumption/dispatch issue.
-- **Blockers:** None currently.
+- **Blockers:** Worker not invoking actor function.
 (Google live test remains marked xfail due to suspected SDK issue).

 ## What Works (As of 2025-04-12 7:43 PM)
 - **Multi-Repo Structure (Local Subdirectories):** The multi-repository structure with `ops-core` and `agentkit` as subdirectories within `1-t` is now working.
 The `1-t/tox.ini` file correctly installs these as editable dependencies using absolute paths and runs tests from their respective `tests` directories.
 All tests (140 passed, 1 skipped) pass using this configuration.